Supporting Living Organ Donors Program

 It also applies to people who are self-employed.

-Donors who are not employed can also claim reimbursement for some out-of-pocket expenses.
+Donors who are not employed can also claim reimbursement for some out-of-pocket expenses related to travel and accommodation.

 It also supports the Australian and New Zealand Paired Kidney Exchange (ANZKX) Program, a partnership that increases the chance of finding a match for a kidney transplant.